fsereno/portfolio/app/app_AzureDotNetCoreDataStructuresApi/Readme.md

 ### Explanation ###

-Using Generics in .NET I have implemented an interface, which acts as the contract to allow for a polymorphic nature when instructing the Queue and Stack structures to add and remove items.
+Using Generics in .NET I have implemented an interface, which acts as the contract using polymorphism when instructing the Queue and Stack structures to add and remove items.

 - Azure Functions Repository (https://github.com/fsereno/app_AzureDotNetCoreDataStructuresApi)